Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 All officers with the exception of Junior Trainer Supervisor and Trainer Liaison shall report directly to the president.
 Junior Trainer Supervisor and Trainer Liaison shall report to Senior Trainer Supervisor.
 In the event that Junior Trainer Supervisor or Trainer Liaison is not comfortable reporting to Senior Trainer Supervisor, these two officers shall contact the president.

 In the event that any officer fails to perform his/her duties in a manner which benefits the organization, that officer shall be subject to review by the President and the faculty advisor.
 Should an officer’s position be reviewed for possible removal, he/she will be notified by email stating the reason for their removal and will be given an opportunity to account for their situation to the President and faculty advisor.
 The officer’s status will be reviewed after hearing from the officer in question.
 A decision will be made expeditiously, and the officer will be contacted as to the outcome of the situation.
+Note that if the officer in question is in the presidential position, then the removal of the officer will be carried out my the advisor.
 If it is decided the officer should be removed, he/she will be asked to resign, and a new officer will be elected or appointed as outlined in Article V. Any officer that does not maintain active membership or attend at least 2/3 of the officer meetings will come up for immediate review.
 Once an officer is removed from their position, they forfeit the right to hold any future officer positions.

 Section 1.
 Requirements for Officer Team positions